Brightspace/vault-ec2auth/readme.md

 # Vault EC2Auth Agent

 This agent is intended to make EC2 authentication against Vault as simple as possible.
-Simply launch the agent in the background and anytime you need to access vault, your token is available at `~/.vault-token` which also happens to be the default location that the `vault` CLI looks for its access token by default!
+Simply launch the agent in the background and anytime you need to access vault, your token is available at `~/.vault-token` which is the default location that the `vault` CLI looks for its access token.

 ## How it works